JosephDenney/Covid_Analysis/Covid_Notebook.md

                                                                 verbose=True)
 # train days arg defaults to 270 days, but can be changed. seasonality can be adjusted as well
 # see docstring for further details
-# forecasting 30 days out into the future with a seasonality length of 6 days
+# forecasting 30 days out into the future with a seasonality length of 7 days
+# verbose = true returns orders and summary as well as plotting diagnostics
 ```

     ARIMA order is:  (0, 2, 2)